SHemeier/otel-workshop-signalfx/README.md

   }
 }
 ```
+Ensure compilation is successful and restart the `backend` application.

 ## Problem Solving!
-Once the above instructions have been followed to instrument the application, there are three issues in the code base.
+Once the above instructions have been executed, there are three issues in the code base:

-Problem 1.
-Broken traces
+1. Disconnected traces
-Problem 2.
-Error in application code
+1. Error in application code
-Problem 3.
-Why is it so slow?
+1. High Latency

+Solution for these issues can be found under the `solutions` directory.

 ## Resources